marcopchen/Gravity/_posts/2017-12-31-2017-financial-summary-part-2.md

 ---
 *- last updated on JAN 20, 2018 -*

-This second part of my financial summary will be about my expenses, side hustles, etc.
+This second part of my financial summary will be about my expenses, side hustles, etc. The first part is [here](http://marcopchen.com/2017/12/31/2017-financial-summary-part-2.html).

 To be honest, I don't track my expenses super closely like most FI bloggers do.
 I just try to live as frugally as I can without jeopardizing my happiness.
 Thankfully, I'm happy with not much.